 Adobe Bridge is part of Adobe’s Creative Cloud and is designed to be used with Photoshop but can be used by itself.
 It’s quick and powerful.

 Lyn is a lightweight image browser for Mac.

 IrfanView is a long-time favorite and is surprisingly powerful, although accessing that power isn’t always as user-friendly as it could be.
 Windows.

 XNView is another long-time free favorite that is very powerful.
 Windows.

 These are useful if you’re looking to batch process multiple photos at once by doing things like resizing, converting the format, adding watermarks, or applying filters.
 There are a lot of apps that can do these types of things–here are some that I’ve found particularly useful.

 XnConvert is a companion to the popular XnViewMP.
 It’s free and cross-platform, with versions for Windows, Mac, and Linux.
 It has seemingly endless options and is compatible with over 500 image file formats.
 Cross-platform / Free.

 IrfanView.
 As well as being a top-notch image viewer–and free as well–Irfanview includes powerful batch processing capabilities, although its workflow isn’t as polished or self-evident as some other options.
 Windows only / Free.

 BatchPhoto can work with RAW files as well as a bunch of others.
 It’s a basic three-step process: choose photos, choose whatever edits to apply to them, and then output them.
-It’s a paid app for Mac with a free trial version.
+It’s a paid app for Mac and Windows with a free trial version.

 PhotoMill doesn’t support as many file formats as some other options, but it supports all the main ones and includes a slick, if busy, interface.
 It also has good search functionality, GPS geotagging support, and ability to assign ICC color profiles.
 Mac only / paid.